Browsed by

 The System Usability (SUS) scores for each round respectively were 87.5 (incarcerated), 74.5 (staff); and 85.28 (incarcerated), 83.75 (staff).
 A SUS score of 68 is considered above average.
 Overall, both participant groups found Just Care easy to navigate with content that is interactive, useful, engaging, and relevant.
 Prison staff noted that Just Care raised awareness about peer caregivers’ need for training to help care for older people in prisons.

 Next steps for the research team is to address the issues raised in the usability tests and prepare for large-scale usability testing to be conducted in state prisons in the summer and fall of 2023.
 This research was funded by an STTR grant to Klein Buendel from the National Institute on Aging [AG057239; Dr. Susan Loeb (Penn State) and Dr. Barbara Walkosz (Klein Buendel), Multiple Principal Investigators].
-Collaborators on the ACCJH poster presentation also included Dr. Erin Kitt-Lewis, Sherif Olanrewaju, and Katherine Aiken from The Penn State University; and Brandon Herbeck and Steve Fullmer from Klein Buendel.
+Collaborators on the ACCJH poster presentation also included Dr. Erin Kitt-Lewis, Mr. Sherif Olanrewaju, and Ms. Katherine Aiken from The Penn State University; and Ms. Amanda Brice and Mr. Steve Fullmer from Klein Buendel.

 Scaling Media Literacy in a School District Environment